KaiNorberg/PatchworkOS/README.md

 [   0.747-00-I] Hello, World!
 ```

-Thats all, if this did not work, make sure you followed all the steps correctly, if there is still issues, feel free to open an issue.
+That's all, if this did not work, make sure you followed all the steps correctly.
+If there is still issues, feel free to open an issue.

 ### What can I do now?